koenichiwa/const_typed_builder/README.md

 # `Builder` Derive Macro Documentation

- The `Builder` derive macro is used to generate builder methods for structs in Rust.
-These builder methods allow you to construct instances of the struct by chaining method calls, providing a convenient and readable way to create complex objects with various configurations and compile-time validity checking.
-This documentation will provide an overview of how to use the `Builder` derive macro.
+ The `Builder` derive macro is used to generate builder methods for structs in Rust, its biggest feature in this crate is that it provides compile-time validation on the struct.
+The user can employ several configurations that define the validity of of a complex struct, and it is checked before the struct is ever created.

  ## Prerequisites